The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 Plant Medicine and Shamanism

-The use of psychedelic or entheogenic plant medicines for addiction recovery is a controversial subject in the recovery community, but is one that is gaining a lot of attention and notoriety recently and warrants further exploration as a legitimate addiction recovery treatment.
-The author does not recommend for or against the use of these medicines, but encourages the reader to do additional research and see if it resonates for them.
+The use of psychedelic or entheogenic plant medicines for addiction recovery is a controversial subject in the recovery community but is one that is gaining a lot of attention and notoriety recently and warrants further exploration as a legitimate addiction recovery treatment.
+The author does not recommend for or against the use of these medicines but encourages the reader to do additional research and see if it resonates for them.

 Entheogenic (from Greek for “generating the divine within”) medicines such as Ayahuasca, Peyote, Iboga, MDMA, Mushrooms, LSD, Kambo, and various forms of DMT have been showing tremendous benefits for addiction recovery.
 Currently, most of these medicines are illegal in the United States.
 Peyote is protected for use by the Native American Church and certain tribes for sacramental purposes.
 To experience medicines legally, seekers will need to travel internationally.
 There are medically supervised Iboga clinics in Canada and Mexico that provide treatment specifically for addiction.
-Many people are travelling to Brazil and Peru and other South American countries to work with ayahuasqueros, shamans who lead healing ceremonies using Ayahuasca.
+Many people are traveling to Brazil and Peru and other South American countries to work with ayahuasqueros, shamans who lead healing ceremonies using Ayahuasca.
 Many practitioners offer treatment discretely domestically as well, although it comes with significant legal risk.

 It is essential that treatments be supervised by an experienced practitioner or shaman.
 Safety is of the utmost importance, as are the energy and dynamics of the group, the setting, and the specifics of the ceremony or experience.
 If you do elect to investigate these plant medicines further, I encourage you to do your homework and make sure it is the right situation before moving forward.